vivaria/edisonrul.ing/docs/source/cards/tethys-goddess-of-light.md

-# TETHYS, GODDESS OF LIGHT
+# Tethys, Goddess Of Light

 > ① When you draw a Fairy-Type monster(s), you can reveal 1 of those monsters to draw 1 more card.